thousandbrainsproject/tbp.monty/docs/how-to-use-monty/common-issues-and-how-to-fix-them.md

 Below we highlight a few issues that often crop up and can present problems when they are not otherwise apparent:

+## Visualization

-When debugging, it can also help to watch Monty run step-by-step.
-See [Live Visualization with `tbp.teleop`](logging-and-analysis.md#live-visualization-with-tbp-teleop) for a tool that visualizes the simulator, Monty's graphs and hypotheses, and lets you interactively control the agent's actions.
+When debugging, it can help to watch Monty run step-by-step.
+See [Live Visualization with `tbp.teleop`](logging-and-analysis.md#live-visualization-with-tbpteleop) for a tool that visualizes the simulator, Monty's graphs and hypotheses, and lets you interactively control the agent's actions.

 ## Quaternions